Divorce is difficult; a demanding emotional, and legal experience, with important concerns and special considerations to keep in mind.

 Pets have traditionally been seen as items of property in the eyes of the law; like a home or a car.

-This is problematic, though, as pets often hold a dear place within owner’s hearts, who tend to see their pets more like children, than assets.
+This is problematic, though, as pets often hold a dear place within owner’s hearts; they see their pets more like children, than assets.

 California legislature has reacted to this inconsistency.